wolfSSL/wolfBoot/IDE/Renesas/e2studio/RX72N/Readme.md

 ### 3-8 Generate Signed app V2 and download it

-Similar to V1, you can signe and generate a binary of V2.
+Similar to V1, you can sign and generate a binary of V2.
 The update partition starts at "0xffdf8000".
 You can download it by the flash programmer.